-Iguazu the word means ‘big water’ or ‘great water’ given by the indigenous Guarani and Tupi peoples of Paraguay, Brazil and Argentina.
+Iguazu the word means ‘big water’ or ‘great water’ is the name given by the indigenous Guarani and Tupi people of Paraguay, Brazil and Argentina.
 The falls were discovered by Spanish explorer Alvar Nunez Cabeza de Vaca in 1541, but a native legend is credited to their existence.
 According to locals, a deity was engaged to a beautiful woman named Naipi, but she betrayed him with a mortal named Taroba by escaping with her lover in a canoe on the Iguazu River.
 Blinded by rage, the deity sliced the river in half, creating the waterfalls and contributing to the demise of his traitors.

 Like some of the other major waterfalls in the world, Iguazu serves as a natural border between the countries of Brazil and Argentina.
 This fact directly relates to the two misspellings of the name with the town on each side influencing the spelling.
-Puerto Iguazu is the name of the town on the Argentinian side and Foz do Iguassu the name of the town on the Brazilian side of the falls.
+Puerto Iguazu is the name of the town on the Argentinian side (Spanish) and Foz do Iguassu the name of the town on the Brazilian side (Portuguese) of the falls.

 Puerto Iguazu is served by Cataratas del Iguazú International Airport (IGR), there are regular services from Buenos Aires (AEP/EZE), Rosario, Cordoba, Salta Mendoza and El Calafate.